AnyLog-co/documentation/alerts and monitoring.md

 ### Examples

-The following commands are executed every 5 minutes.
+The following tasks are executed every 5 minutes.
-The first command determines the free space of disk drive D and places it in a variable called disk_space.
+The first command determines the free space of disk drive D and places it in a variable called ***disk_space***.
 The second command sends an email if disk space is under a threshold.

 <pre>